Deep-MI/BrainPrint/README.md

 ## Installation

-Use the following code to install the latest release of LaPy into your local Python package directory:
+Use the following code to install the latest release into your local Python package directory:

 `python3 -m pip install brainprint`